University of Minnesota

 Letters of Evaluation Instructions

-3 letters of evaluations must be included in the application through ADEA PASS.
+3 letters of evaluation must be included in the application through ADEA PASS.

 TOEFL Requirement Instructions

 TOEFL is required for all international applicants.
 Applicants must report TOEFL scores via their ADEA PASS application, this is a program and University requirement that can not be waived.
-A minimum overall score of 100 is required for internet-based TOEFL or 600 for paper-based TOEFL.
+A minimum overall score of 100 is required for internet-based TOEFL if taken prior to January 21st, 2026.
+Required TOEFL Score of 5 if taken after to January 21st, 2026.

 International Student Eligibility